Acetazolamide is a diuretic and carbonic anhydrase inhibitor medication that is used to treat several illnesses.

 Any patients using anti-folates, including methotrexate and trimethoprim, should not use acetazolamide.
 As well, any patient on any other carbonic anhydrase inhibitor should avoid this medication.
 Patients with a previous history of developing a serious rash should avoid the usage of acetazolamide as it can induce Stevens-Johnson syndrome.

-Acetazolamide is a Category C drug under the prior FDA pregnancy categorization system, and should only be used in pregnancy if the benefits outweigh the risks to the unborn baby.
+Acetazolamide was a Category C drug under the prior FDA pregnancy categorization system, and should only be used in pregnancy if the benefits outweigh the risks to the unborn baby.
 There are reports of teratogenicity in animal studies.
 Similarly, it should only be used in nursing mothers if the benefits outweigh the risks.

 There have been reports of central nervous system (CNS) toxicity with positive symptoms, including fatigue, lethargy, and confusion.
 Symptoms self-resolve after discontinuation of acetazolamide.